 The contractor supply chain is a potential minefield.
 But it’s also just one of many issues that hiring organisations and recruiters will need to navigate with caution – and its best that they do so together.

-With April 2020 just months away, firms and their recruitment partners should now be putting into place plans to overcome the multiple hurdles to Off-Payroll compliance.
+By April 2021 firms and their recruitment partners should now be putting into place plans to overcome the multiple hurdles to Off-Payroll compliance.
 For those who have yet to act, the Shield Passport Process (SPP) provides a structured approach to Off-Payroll compliance in a comprehensive compliance workshop.

 Hosted by compliance experts IR35 Shield and Professional Passport, this workshop is available for agencies to book before inviting their clients to attend, to ensure that compliance practices are aligned throughout the supply chain and that Off-Payroll is tackled together.
 If you would like an SPP workshop to be held at your organisation, then please get in touch.